Student library

 Equipment and booking instructions for group study facilities (Helsinki University Library website)

-Instructions for printing, scanning, copying, purchasing printing balance and using multi-function printers (Helsinki University Library website)
+Instructions for printing, scanning, copying (Helsinki University Library website)

 Instructions for borrowing mobile storage units (Helsinki University library website)